-(49) "Wood Waste Boiler" means equipment which uses indirect heat transfer from the products of combustion of wood waste to provide heat or power.
+(14) "Wood waste boiler" means equipment which uses indirect heat transfer from the products of combustion of wood waste to provide heat or power.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

-[Publications: Publications referenced are available from the agency.]